liquinlab/elm-smile/docs/configuration.md

 MY_CONFIG         = '${MY_CONFIG_OPTION}1234'
 ```

-If you are in the <GureckisLabText/>, the <SmileText/> repo contains encrypted
+If you have set up a [base repo](/labconfig) it will contain encrypted versions
-versions of our lab configuration files.
+of your lab's configuration files.
 As described in the
 [starting a new project](/starting) guide, you will want to simply decrypt the
 files provided in the repository.

 ::: danger Warning!

-This will only work if you have first sent Todd your gpg key and waited for him
+This will only work if you have signed and encrypted your lab's configurations.
-to push a change to the <SmileText/> repo.
 See instructions
 [here](/requirements#_3-request-access-to-the-shared-database-resources).

 :::